-- The Group targets to maintain (or lower) the energy consumption intensity next year by continuously adopting the following measures of reducing use of energy: - Regular maintenance: The comprehensive maintenance programs of the Group keeps the engines at good condition which would maintain the effectiveness of the emissions systems of the minibuses.
-Also, the repairing technicians and frontline operational staff always stay alert to the emissions of the minibuses and send the minibuses to R&M centers for checking and repairing whenever suspected sub-standard of emissions is noted. - The Group improves its operational efficiency by reviewing and revising the routes and services from time to time.
-Improving operational efficiency would reduce unnecessary consumption of fuel.
-The Group also adopts mileage-based oil change program, which reduces the usage of engine oil and waste oil.
-To improve air quality, the captains are required to strictly comply with the legal requirements of idling engine ban. - Apart from the above operational practices, the Group also promotes a "Green" concept in the administrative office.
+- The energy consumption intensity of the Group for the year was slightly higher than that of last year by 1.5%.
+The Group remains committed to its target of maintaining (or lowering) the energy consumption intensity next year by continuously adopting the following measures of reducing use of energy: - Regular maintenance: The comprehensive maintenance programs of the Group keeps the engines at good condition which would maintain the effectiveness of the emissions systems of the minibuses.
+Also, the repairing technicians and frontline operational staff always stay alert to the emissions of the minibuses and send the minibuses to R&M centers for checking and repairing whenever suspected sub-standard of emissions is noted. - The Group enhances its operational efficiency by periodically reviewing and revising its routes and services to minimise fuel consumption.
+Additionally, the Group has implemented a mileage-based oil change program to reduce fuel usage.
+To improve air quality, our captains are required to strictly adhere to the legal requirements of the idling engine ban. - Apart from the above operational practices, the Group also promotes a "Green" concept in the administrative office.
 Staff members are encouraged to minimise paper, water and electricity consumption, reuse and recycle used papers and change to paperless work practice where possible.
 Green plants are also grown in different corners of the office to offer greenery environment to the staff. - Starting from financial year 2018/19, the Group offers the arrangement of election of language and means of receipts of corporate communications to its shareholders for the sake of environmental protection.
 Shareholders may elect to receive interim report, annual reports, circulars and other communication documents from the Group in electronic copies.
 Since majority of the shareholders have elected to receive corporate communications by electronic means on the Company's website, this arrangement successfully reduced the usage of papers.